yarlson/vibenstein3d/README.md

-# Wolfenstein 3D-Inspired FPS
+# Vibenstein ThreeD

-A modern first-person shooter game inspired by Wolfenstein 3D, built with React, Three.js, and TypeScript.
-The game features classic maze-like levels, hit-scan combat, and straightforward enemy AI with modern visual enhancements.
+A modern first-person shooter game with classic retro-inspired gameplay, built with React, Three.js, and TypeScript.
+The game features maze-like levels, hit-scan combat, and straightforward enemy AI with modern visual enhancements.

 ## Features